Ping Tom: Early life and education

-Mr. Tom was the youngest of eight children.
+Tom was the youngest of eight children.
 His mother, Lillian Goo, married Tom Y. Chan after her sister, Mary Goo, Tom Y. Chan's first wife, died from influenza.
 Mary Goo had two children: Florence and Grace.
 Lillian had six children: Priscilla, Helene, Eunice, Mary, Tom (Chung) and Ping.

-Mr. Tom attended Haines School in Chinatown.
+Tom attended Haines School in Chinatown.
 He then won a high-school scholarship to Francis W. Parker School in Chicago.
-Mr. Tom won the Parker scholarship over his best friend, Robert Henry Lawrence, Jr., who went on to become the first African-American astronaut.
-Mr. Tom graduated from Parker in 1952.
+Tom won the Parker scholarship over his best friend, Robert Henry Lawrence Jr., who went on to become the first African-American astronaut.
+Tom graduated from Parker in 1952.
 Both of his sons, Darryl (Class of 1988) and Curtis (Class of 1990), as well as Trace Lawrence (Class of 1977), Mr. Lawrence's son, also attended Francis W. Parker School.

-In an article Mr. Tom wrote for the Parker Weekly in 1988, he stated that his experience at Parker shaped and influenced his life in two ways.
+In an article Tom wrote for the Parker Weekly in 1988, he stated that his experience at Parker shaped and influenced his life in two ways.
 First, Parker's atmosphere of encouragement helped him build self-confidence.
 Second, Parker's diversity taught him to develop "mutual respect and caring for those of a different race, ethnicity and religion."
 In fact, he noted that he had not known a Jew until he attended Parker.

-Mr. Tom then attended Northwestern University where he entered a special six-year dual degree program to obtain a bachelor's degree concurrently with a Juris Doctor from Northwestern University School of Law, receiving his B.A. in Economics in 1956 and his J.D. in 1958.
+Tom then attended Northwestern University where he entered a special six-year dual degree program to obtain a bachelor's degree concurrently with a Juris Doctor from Northwestern University School of Law, receiving his B.A. in Economics in 1956 and his J.D. in 1958.